 Fun ice cubes make any drink (alcoholic or not) a bit more fun.
 Grab a big pile of washed strawberries and divide in half.
 Chop one half into bite-sized pieces, and mash the other half.
 Combine the two piles.
 Plop a scoop of the strawberry mixture into each ice cube slot, cover with water, and freeze until solid.
 Add them to any drink for a berry-infused beverage.

-Almost nothing screams “summer” like a cool glass of lemonade, but this recipe kicks the classic recipe up a notch (or three).
-Fresh raspberries, orange juice, and sparkling water make this version anything but traditional.
+Almost nothing screams “summer” like a cool glass of lemonade, but this recipe kicks the classic recipe up a notch (or three) with fresh raspberries, orange juice, and sparkling water.

 This drink is not kidding around about the fruit.
-Just four drinks contain 12 ounces of raspberries and zest and juice from two limes.
+Each drink contains three ounces of raspberries and zest and juice from half a lime.
 Combine fruit and sugar into a simple syrup, and mix it with gin and sparkling water.